oliver32767/cork/readme.md

 http://www.example.com:8888/* -> http://localhost:7085/8888/
 ```

-Now for example, the request:
+In this example, the request:

     http://www.example.com:8888/search?q=search%20terms

-maps to:
+now maps to:

     http://localhost:7085/8888/search?q=search%20terms

-Now just define the routes:
+Here's what the routes look like for this example:
 ```python
 @route("/4040/<path:path>)
 def handlerA(path):